-The Gonstead Chiropractor goes beyond what many chiropractors consider a spinal assessment by conducting a thorough analysis of your spine using five criteria to detect the presence of the vertebral subluxation complex.
+The Gonstead Chiropractor goes beyond what many chiropractors consider a spinal assessment by conducting a thorough analysis of your spine using five criteria to detect the presence of the underlying cause of your health problem.

 Visualization – Visualization is a way to cross reference all the other findings.
 Your chiropractor is an expert in looking for subtle changes in your posture and movement which could indicate any problems.

 Instrumentation – The instrument of choice in the Gonstead System is the Nervo-scope.
 The Nervo-scope detects uneven distributions of heat along the spine which can be indicative of inflammation and nerve pressure.
 This instrument is guided down the length of your back and feels like two fingers gliding down each side of your spine.
-At the Pain Relief Centres we have moved beyond this, using technology invented by a NASA engineer, allowing you to see a clear readout of what is happening.
+At Body In Balance we have moved beyond this, using technology invented by a NASA engineer, allowing you to see a clear readout of what is happening.

 Static Palpation – This is simply the process of feeling (or palpating) your spine in a stationary (or static) position.
 Your chiropractor will feel for the presence of swelling (or edema), tenderness and any abnormal texture or tightness in the muscles and other tissues of your back.